-Suzanne Somers Net Worth: Suzanne Somers is an American actress, author, and singer who has a net worth of $100 million.
+Suzanne Somers is an American actress, author, and singer who has a net worth of $100 million.
 Although Suzanne Somers is probably best known for her appearances in the hit sitcoms Three's Company and Step By Step, she has since become a very successful entrepreneur and businesswoman.
 Suzanne Somers has also become renowned for her self-help books, many of which center around alternative medicine.
 Somers has become somewhat of a controversial figure over the years, but her success cannot be denied.

-Early Life: Suzanne Marie Mahoney was born on October 16th of 1946 in San Bruno, California.
+Suzanne Marie Mahoney was born on October 16th of 1946 in San Bruno, California.
 Raised in an Irish-Catholic family alongside 3 siblings, Suzanne struggled as a young child.
 Her father was a heavy alcoholic, and he verbally abused Suzanne throughout her youth.
 In her teen years, Suzanne became a cheerleader at her high school and married at 19.
 That year, she also had her first child.
 The marriage ended three years later.

-Career: In 1969, Somers gained notoriety after appearing in Anniversary Game as a prize model.
+In 1969, Somers gained notoriety after appearing in Anniversary Game as a prize model.
 While working on the show, she met host Alan Hamel, whom she later married in 1977.
 One of her first major acting roles was in George Lucas' breakout film American Graffiti.
 Throughout the next period, Suzanne Somers landed roles in shows like The Rockford Files, The Six Million Dollar Man, and One Day At A Time.
 She also has a minor uncredited role in the film Magnum Force.

 In 1977, Suzanne Somers booked a leading role in Three's Company.
 She portrayed a stereotypical dumb blonde and soon became a sex symbol due to her performances in the show.
 Three's Company did incredibly well in terms of ratings.
 In 1980, Somers began to demand a much higher wage and was subsequently fired.
-She sued the network for $2 million in damages after stating that her reputation had been damaged, but she was awarded just $30,000.

 After Three's Company, Suzanne Somers found it challenging to appear in sitcoms due to her controversial exit from the series.
 However, she eventually found her way back into the sitcom world with She's the Sheriff in 1987.
 The show ran for two seasons.
 After appearing in a range of made-for-TV movies, Somers landed another notable sitcom role in Step By Step.
 The sitcom started in 1991 and ran for seven seasons, adding considerably to Somers' star power.